 In any case, Flytrippers will continue to keep you informed of all the details as soon as they are announced.

 Background of the mandatory vaccination rule

-For those who are interested by this rule’s history, this new measure had been announced just before a useless election was called in the middle of a pandemic.
+For those who are interested in this rule’s history, this new measure had been announced in mid-August just before a useless election was called in the middle of a pandemic.

 (That day we had said it was a useless election, but with the results being almost identical to the previous parliament, our apologies: It was extremely useless is what we should have said instead.)

 That’s really all the government said on the topic: Mandatory vaccination for all flights before the end of October.

 On October 1, then Health Minister Patty Hajdu reconfirmed in a press conference that the end of October timeline still stood, but no details were provided.

 On October 6, most details about this measure were officially announced, including the grace period.

 On October 29, a few more details about exemptions were confirmed in another press conference.

 And finally, the measure came into effect on October 30 at 3 AM (Eastern time).